Flight-Free-UK/flight_free_uk_website/source/posts_travel/travels-with-the-hungry-passenger.html.markdown

 I also keep a simple, lightweight train travel kit that makes long journeys more comfortable, which I’ve shared on [The Hungry Passenger](https://thehungrypassenger.com/travel-kit-for-rail-adventures/) for anyone who finds that useful.

 ##### What are your best budget tips for keeping the cost down while travelling by train?
-UK and Europe?

 Book direct with operators where possible and be flexible with times.